mariiaromaniuk/Mastermind/README.md

 **Note:** AI can take up to several minutes, especially if you have set a high width, many colors or when you run the game on a slow computer.
 This is not a bug, just a side effect of the complex algorithm the AI is using.
 While the AI is guessing, the GUI is locked.
 Please stand by until the AI broke the code or the maximum number of tries is reached.

 ## Further Development
-* Utilize Google Cloud Text-to-Speech Java API and/or prerecorded audio files to help explain the current game state to players with vision loss.
+* Utilize Google Cloud Text-to-Speech API to explain the current game state to blind players (in progress).
 * Speed test for AI.

 ## How To Run